 Deputy Director Pope provided an overview of NCDHHS’ approach to addressing disparities across the state of North Carolina, highlighting the collective and cross-divisional work that drives their efforts.
 Deputy Director Pope spoke to the Office of Health Equity’s leadership and expertise within the department, specifically driving initiatives that uplift historically marginalized communities and those who may have contentious relationships with the State.
 The Office of Health Equity acts as the Department’s disparity mitigation arm, ensuring action to address disparities are taking place across NCDHHS.
 Finally, Deputy Director Pope emphasized the importance of partnering with communities to make systemic change throughout North Carolina.

 Assistant Secretary Janssen White provided several legislative updates to the council members, beginning with an update on Medicaid Expansion enrollment.
 The Department’s two-year goal was to have 600,000 new enrollees and less than a year later, NCDHHS has almost reached this goal.
 Further, Tailored Plans started on July 1, 2024, due to the hard work of NCDHHS staff and partners at Tailored Plan Operators.
-Assistant Secretary White expressed that continuity and access to care are continued priorities of the Departments through its Medicaid Expansion efforts.
+Assistant Secretary White expressed that continuity and access to care are continued priorities of the Department through its Medicaid Expansion efforts.
 Next, Assistant Secretary White discussed the release of NCDHHS’ latest behavioral health report, Transforming North Carolina’s Behavioral Health System: Investing in a System That Delivers Whole-Person Care When and Where People Need It, which discusses the work the Department and communities have been doing over the last several years in the behavioral health space.
 Assistant Secretary White also provided brief updates on the Governor’s release of the 2024 Short Session Budget.
 Finally, Assistant Secretary White ended her time with a reminder that the NCDHHS Office of Government Affairs has many great resources, and urged council members to reach out at any time, providing the below contact information:

 Janssen White, Director of Government Affairs, Janssen.White@dhhs.nc.gov